Economic discrimination: Animosity

-Cost/revenue
+Cost and revenue

 There is a certain opportunity cost in dealing with some minorities, particularly in highly divided nations or nations where discrimination is tolerated.

 A second common reason for this kind of discrimination is when the worker or consumer is not cost-efficient.
 For example, some stores in the US Northwest do not stock ethnic foods, despite requests for such, since they feel the cost is too high for too low a return.

 Additionally, the illegal immigration debate in the US has resulted in some businesses refusing to hire such workers based on the likelihood that they would be fined and litigated against.

 Efficiency

 In some cases, minorities are discriminated against simply because it is inefficient to make a concerted effort at a fair allocation.
 For example, in countries where minorities make up a very small part of the population, or are on average less educated than the population average, there is rarely an attempt to focus on employment of minorities.

-The Equal Opportunity Employment act in the US has almost reduced this sort of rationale for discrimination to nothing, according to recent studies.
+The Equal Opportunity Employment Act in the US has almost reduced this sort of rationale for discrimination to nothing, according to recent studies.

 The relations between economic theory, efficiency and discrimination, or "discriminatory tastes" are much more problematic.

-History/ Tradition
+Some critics of the concept of a "taste-based" view of discrimination have cited many reasons.
+One claim against this view is that viewing discrimination as a consumer preference outside of the scope of regulation could make economists indifferent towards its negative effects.
+Other reasons use the fact that discrimination often exists as a system which feeds on itself as evidence that it can't be viewed in the same way that people could prefer McDonalds over Burger King.